sfyll/enigma_capital/README.md

 ## What is Enigma Capital?

 Enigma Capital observes two use-cases.
-You can use it as an out-of-the-box [financial assistant](#a-financial-assistant) or [developer skills honer](#a-contributor-friendly-developer-skills-honer).
+It functions as both a [Financial Assistant](#a-financial-assistant) and a [Developer Skills Enhancer](#a-contributor-friendly-developer-skills-honer).

 ### A Financial Assistant:

-This repository allows you to run your finances in the background so that you can spend your time doing _anything_ else.
-For now, it supports the following:
+This repository allows you to run your finances in the background,freeing you to do _anything_ else.
+Current features include:

-- Monitor and save your positions and balances across crypto and traditional exchanges;
+- Monitoring and saving your positions and balances across crypto and traditional exchanges;
-- Run analysis on monitored/saved data;
+- Conducting analysis on collected data;
-- Build a track-record;
+- Building and tracking performance records;
-- Quantify your thesis, create dashboards and have these sent to the Telegram channel of your choice.
+- Quantifying investment theses, creating dashboards, and delivering them to your chosen Telegram channel.

 <details>
   <summary><strong>Supported Exchanges</strong></summary>